 Norway is a country on many bucket lists.
 People dream of visiting Norway and the fjords in the winter, but it can be a tricky task to start planning.
 As I grew up by the beautiful fjords of Norway, I figured I would write this guide to visiting the “Norway fjords in winter”, as they are so popularly called, for anyone planning a trip!

 The fjords are amongst the most beautiful places to visit in Norway.
-If you want to know where else to go, do check out this list of the best places in Norway.
+If you want to know where else to go, do check out this list of the best places in Norway, and more specifically, read this post to decide which fjord to visit in Norway.

 Side note: In this guide I cover how to use the word ‘fjord’ in a sentence, to prevent you from being one of the many people calling it the ‘Norway fjords’ and so on.
 I know many of you dream of visiting fjord Norway in winter, and I strongly advise you to get it right when you speak to the locals.